terra-reference/terraref.github.io/index.md

 ## <i>Our goal is to accelerate breeding and the commercial release of high-yield bioenergy sorghum hybrids. </i>

-#### Critial elements to TERRA-REF's integrated phenotyping system.
+#### The critial elements to TERRA-REF's integrated phenotyping system:

 **Field phenotyping field scanner system**